-Things to Know Before You Drop In
+Things to Know Before You Come

 Some jobs take longer than expected, so it’s best if you allow enough time to do the fix you know about, and possibly some fixes you don’t.
 To ensure we can help you repair your bike during the workshop hours, we don’t start any new jobs during the last hour of the open workshop.
 This is important because unfortunately we don’t have extra space to store any bikes overnight.